surreydigitalservices/locate-api/README.md

         - CE05 (univeristy)
     * all: no filtering

-### Data Type
+### Data type

 This controls the amount of data returned for each address.

+#### Presentation

-* Presentation: This returns the minimum data set for an address.
+This returns the minimum data set for an address.
 Suitable for most web based applications.

         {
             "property": "Flat A",